-7.3.10 Exhibit 61 shows the breakdown of net welfare by producer and consumer surplus for each country.
+8.3.10 Exhibit 74 shows the breakdown of net welfare by producer and consumer surplus for each country.
 We show this only for the first sub-case, profiling with high benefits since the pattern of the breakdown is consistent across all four sub-cases.
 This clearly shows that where ISP changes producers see a welfare reduction.
-Consumers see a welfare gain in countries with no change to ISP duration and might or might not see a welfare gain in countries that change ISP.